Maximizing Patient Care During Deafblind Awareness Week: A Guide for Eye Care Practitioners

 • Engage with professional networks and support groups, including the National Family Association for Deaf-Blind, dedicated to improving deafblind care.

-Deafblind Awareness Week is a crucial time for eye care practitioners to reflect on the ways they can better serve their deafblind patients.
+Deafblind Awareness Week serves as a vital call to action for eye care practitioners to reflect on and improve their service to the deafblind community.
 By enhancing communication, creating accessible environments, and leveraging technological advancements, practitioners can significantly improve the quality of care provided.
-Let us use this awareness week, from June 23 to June 29, 2024, to commit to greater awareness, understanding, and support for the deafblind community.
+Let us use this Deafblind Awareness Week to commit to greater awareness, understanding, and proactive support for our patients.

 We encourage all eye care practitioners to share their experiences and best practices in supporting deafblind patients.
 Join us in raising public awareness during Deafblind Awareness Week and beyond.
 Together, we can make a meaningful difference in the lives of those with combined hearing and vision loss.